gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Her family and Gumption's,
-she corrected guiltily in her head as she scrambled down the riverbank, loose gravel skittering away under her boots.
+she corrected guiltily in her head as she scrambled down the riverbank, loose gravel skittering away under her feet.

 The solar panels had gotten snagged in a knot of branches that were themselves caught in the weeds upstream from a sandbar.
-She and Gumption waded into the river, heedless of the cold water that filled their boots.
+She and Gumption waded into the river, heedless of the cold water that rose up almost to their knees.
 At first they tried to lift one of the panels, but everything was too tangled together.
 Pushing and shoving,